kamranmuazzam/aca-demia/pages/Clubbing.md

-definition:: It is the bulbous enlargement of the terminal phalanges due to proliferation of connective tissue.
+- #definition It is the bulbous enlargement of the terminal phalanges due to proliferation of connective tissue.
 - Grades of Clubbing
   id:: 66ee8e35-aeb3-482f-aeb0-6e9e676f646b
 	- |Grade||Features|